LunaBaloona/Virpil_devices_on_Linux/Linux_config_and_gaming.md

 ```

  **Create a udev rules file**
- This will fix detection of our devices in games and fix deadzone for the joystick.
+ This will fix detection of our devices in games as a real joystick. *Without this, many games detect these as gamepad/controller with several missing functions.*

 * Create the file:
  ```